Rafal1/rzengineer/README.md

 # rzengineer
-Application to show and modify multimedia contents (text messages, sound, pictures, video and innovative multimedia solid)
+Application to show and modify multimedia contents (text messages, sounds, pictures, videos and an innovative multimedia solid)